MauroSilvaPinto/Modelling-Wind-Turbines/README.md

 These models can be used as 'benchmarks' or 'digital twins' to compare the actual behaviour with expected behaviour.
 If actual behaviour consistently underperforms expected behaviour (negative bias) this could be a tell-tale sign of a defect component and maintenance actions should be undertaken before it causes bigger components to fail.

+## Methodology

+1) Developed a Machine Learning pipeline
+2) Developed 3 different approaches:
+  a) Turbine Specific
+  b) Turbine Leave-One-Out (LOO)
+  c) Turbine Generalised

+3) Using the Machine Learning pipeline, for each approach:
+  a) modelled several regression problems different combinations of inputs and outputs)

+4) Analysed and interpreted results